Frontier of the Roman Empire

 Built from around AD 142 and abandoned around 165AD the wall is the true Wall in the North (for Game of Thrones fans).
 But has been overshadowed by its stone built cousin Hadrian's Wall.

 You can see the remains of a mile fortlet in Kinneil Estate.
 The estate is open to the public, no entry fee nor gates, just visit.
-Pop in to Kinneil Museum, open in afternoons 6 days a week.
-Currently closed Sundays, by the time you read this it may have switched to closing Tuesdays so Sundays are better served for leisure.
+Pop in to Kinneil Museum, open 12:30 to 4pm, 6 days a week.
+Currently closed only Tuesdays.
+All year round.

 Learn more about the Antonine Wall at the official website.